 SDSUG’s name reflects its origin moment.
 Its function reflects something much larger.

-This page preserves that history and places SDSUG in its proper context within the broader evolution of cybersecurity communities.
+This page preserves that history and places Sonoran Desert Security (SDSUG) in its proper context within the broader evolution of cybersecurity communities.

 How to Use This Timeline